nseelam02-tech/snr-portfolio/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/64785473-a3e0-4ca7-85eb-7438799683f3) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes will be committed automatically to this repo.

 **Use your preferred IDE**